Portable Trade Show Displays Place Distant Shows in Reach

 September 28, 2016

-Greg Johnson, Managing Director at Skyline Exhibits Utah
+By Greg Johnson, Skyline Exhibits Utah

 For many small and mid-sized exhibitors, traveling to distant trade shows to expand their reach seems like a cost-prohibitive idea.
 It’s definitely a big step and a serious investment, so it’s important that those companies get a considerable return on their investment.
 If you’re going to send a team to a distant show, you need to make a big impression.
 Shipping a large exhibit across the country, or internationally probably